ibm-cloud-docs/log-analysis/adoption.md

 {:shortdesc}

-## 1. Define resources naming stardards for compliance
+## 1. Define resources naming standards for compliance
 {: #adoption_naming}

-When you create resources in the {{site.data.keyword.cloud_notm}}, you can choose how to name them, what information to include in their description fields, choose tags to group them, associate metadata, and more.
+When you create resources in the {{site.data.keyword.cloud_notm}}, you can choose how to name them, what information to include in their description fields, which tags to use to group them, associate metadata, and more.
 You have a potential risk of exposing PII data and other sensitive information through any of these actions to other users in the account.

 **Define naming standards that do not include PII and other sensitive information across all resources that are created in the {{site.data.keyword.cloud_notm}}.**
 {: important}